QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.rst

       mkdir mnt
       sudo mount /dev/xvdi2 mnt

 where ``xvdi2`` needs to be replaced with the partition you want to mount.
 This will make your drive content accessible under ``~/mnt``.

 Beware that when you attach a whole block device, partitions can be identified by their trailing integer (i.e. ``/dev/xvdi2`` for the second partition, ``/dev/xvdi`` for the whole device), whereas if you attach a single partition, the partition has *no trailing integer*.

 If several different block-devices are attached to a single VM, the last letter of the device node name is advanced through the alphabet, so after ``xvdi`` the next device will be named ``xvdj``, the next ``xvdk``, and so on.

-To specify this device node name, you need to use the command line tool and its `frontend-dev-option <#frontend-dev>`__.
+To specify this device node name, you need to use the command line tool and its :option:`frontend-dev` option.

 Command Line Tool Guide
 -----------------------

 The command-line tool you may use to mount whole USB drives or their partitions is ``qvm-block``, a shortcut for :option:`qvm-device block`.